 Improvements will be made in the organization and management of health facilities at the central, regional and district levels.
 This will include the integration of the district hospitals and the public health offices into District Health Offices.

 Community participation will be sought at all levels of healthcare through the participation of female community health volunteers (FCHVs), traditional birth attendants (TBAs), and leaders of various local social organizations.
 VDCs will provide sites for the location of SHPs.

 1.8: HUMAN RESOURCES FOR HEALTH DEVELOPMENT (HRH)

 Technically competent human resources will be developed for all health facilities.
 Training centers and academic institutions will be strengthened to produce competent human resources.

-National and international resources will be mobilized and alternative concepts (such as health insurance, user charges, and revolving drug schemes) will be explored and effected wherever possible.
+National and international resources will be mobilized and alternative concepts (such as health insurance, user charges, and revolving drug schemes) will be explored and affected wherever possible.

 1.12 BLOOD TRANSFUSION SERVICES